Courtney Love: 1964–1982: Childhood and education

 In 1981, Love was granted a small trust fund that had been left by her maternal grandparents.
-She used that money to travel to Dublin, Ireland, where her biological father was living.
-She audited courses at Trinity College, studying theology for two semesters.
+She used that money to travel to Dublin, Ireland, where her biological father was living, and audited theology courses at Trinity College.
 She later received honorary patronage from Trinity's University Philosophical Society in 2010.
 While in Dublin, Love met musician Julian Cope of the Teardrop Explodes at one of the band's concerts.
-Cope took a liking to Love and offered to let her stay at his Liverpool home in his absence.
-She traveled to London, where she was met by her friend and future bandmate, Robin Barbur, from Portland.
-Recalling Cope's offer, Love and Barbur moved into Cope's home with him and several other artists, including Pete de Freitas of Echo & the Bunnymen.
-De Freitas was initially hesitant to allow the girls to stay, but acquiesced as they were "alarmingly young and obviously had nowhere else to go".
-Love recalled: "They kind of took me in.
-I was sort of a mascot; I would get them coffee or tea during rehearsals."
+Cope took a liking to Love and eventually allowed her and a friend to stay at his Liverpool home in his absence.
+Cope's roommate, musician Pete de Freitas, was initially hesitant to allow the girls to stay, but acquiesced as they were "alarmingly young and obviously had nowhere else to go".
 Cope writes of Love frequently in his 1994 autobiography, Head-On, in which he refers to her as "the adolescent".

 In July 1982, Love returned to the United States.
 In late 1982, she attended a Faith No More concert in San Francisco and convinced the members to let her join as a singer.
 The group recorded material with Love as a vocalist, but fired her; according to keyboardist Roddy Bottum, who remained Love's friend in the years after, the band wanted a "male energy".

 Love returned to working abroad as an erotic dancer, briefly in Taiwan, and then at a taxi dance hall in Hong Kong.
 By Love's account, she first used heroin while working at the Hong Kong dance hall, having mistaken it for cocaine.
-While still inebriated from the drug, Love was pursued by a wealthy male client who requested that she return with him to the Philippines, and gave her money to purchase new clothes.
+While still intoxicated, Love was pursued by a wealthy male client who requested that she return with him to the Philippines, and gave her money to purchase new clothes.
 She used the money to purchase an airfare back to the United States.